Pardoxa/firm_delay/README.md

 ## Compiling

-Note: The following constructions are for Ubuntu 22.04, but they should be the same for other linux distributions.
+Note: The following instructions are for Ubuntu 22.04, but they should be the same for most other linux distributions.

-If you do not have Rust (and cargo) installed, install it via [rustup](https://doc.rust-lang.org/book/ch01-01-installation.html)
+If you do not have Rust (and cargo) installed, install it via [rustup](https://doc.rust-lang.org/book/ch01-01-installation.html).

 For compiling, first clone this repository via